-The term “search engine optimization” (SEO) refers to methods that help enhance the visibility of a website on the results pages of internet search engines.
+Search engine optimization (SEO) consists of methods that enhance the visibility of a website on the results pages of internet search engines.
 These methods include “on-page” technical processes that largely take place behind the scenes.
 They also include “off-page” promotional approaches, such as social media marketing and link building.
 Understanding SEO is essential to achieving a strong ROI on your content marketing efforts.

 In SEO-specific terms, visibility equates to a high placement on search engine results pages (SERPs).
 The higher up the SERP a website is, the more visibility it has, and the stronger the likelihood of it being noticed and visited by web searchers.
 Therefore, one of the main goals of SEO is to achieve a higher site ranking on SERPs.

 How Does SEO Work?

 So much for what it is…how does SEO work?

 Although there are several techniques and processes involved, the way that SEO works is pretty simple.
 Search engine bots called “spiders” crawl through the web, indexing pages that they encounter.
 Search engines then utilize complex algorithms to compare web pages with similar content.
 Pages considered to have higher quality content or to be extremely relevant to specific searches tend to rank higher than other pages.